jaredly/jerd/docs/Roadmap.md

 - [x] proposed needs to have a `name` attribute. hmm. ok it already has this.
 - [x] I need a way to just rename a term.
 Maybe if you just edit the name, and the hash stays the same?

-- [ ] I really want to be able to hover an id-having thing, and have it popup the definition for me.
+- [x] I really want to be able to hover an id-having thing, and have it popup the definition for me.
+  - [x] show which record attribute we're on
 - [ ] clicking the id when in text mode shouldn't just /remove/ the id, it should bring up an autocomplete box so you can pick a different one, or optionally remove it.

+START HERE:

+Ok, let's start working on: the go built dealio should use sliders for cli args.

+- [ ] why is this one thing showing up as deprecated?

+- [ ] ohhk, so there's "terms can have tests", but in /this/ case, what I want is to say "how would this proposed change impact the other things on this workspace"?

+- [ ] typing `#` should bring up autocomplete, everyyytime
+  -

 Also, ambiguity shouldn't sink the ship.